mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/package_management/index.md

 Parcel can run a development server using the command `parcel serve filename.html`, and we'd like to use that often during our development.

-So let's create a custom shorthand command — "dev" — in our `package.json`.
+So, let's create a custom shorthand command — "dev" — in our `package.json`.

 If you followed the tutorial from earlier, you should have a `package.json` file inside your parcel-experiment directory.
 Open it up, and its `scripts` member should look like this: